 AVSAR – “Winter Above Treeline Team”

-Matt Bowman – Guide
+Matt Bowman – Senior Guide

 Matt started mountaineering while studying geology at University of Maine, Farmington.
 After a summer of fieldwork in the Cascades of Washington State, he relocated to New Hampshire to begin his tenure as Harvard Cabin Caretaker in Huntington Ravine.
 This move nurtured a love for Mount Washington and the White Mountains of New Hampshire.
 Matt’s happiest while climbing, skiing, and exploring the lesser visited mountains and crags of New Hampshire and Maine with family and friends – old and new.